January 27, 2014

 The Oviatt Library’s Teacher Curriculum Center (TCC) has a set of video cameras reserved for Secondary Education Department candidates who are making a video for a PACT or Preliminary Teaching Event.
 Some use mini-DVD's while others use memory cards.
 You can also check out a wireless microphone and tripod.
 These cameras may be checked out in the TCC at the Oviatt Library, Garden Level (enter through Library), during Library hours (http://library.csun.edu/LibraryHours.php) with your CSUN ID card.
 You may keep the equipment for up to 5 days.
 You are responsible for returning this equipment on time.
 You will also be responsible for returning the equipment in working order or you will be assessed replacement costs.
 You are welcome to use a non-department camera for your Teaching Event; however, the technical support that we can give may be more limited.

 The Orientation Session will explain how to download your video and compress it so that it is ready for uploading to TaskStream and will offer tips for shooting video.
-These sessions are intended to orient you BEFORE you begin your Teaching Event, so they are demonstrations, not hands-on labs.
-To make sure you have a spot, please RSVP to this Doodle Poll (the first 30 students to respond each day have seating priority).
+This session is intended to orient you BEFORE you begin your Teaching Event, so it is a demonstration, not a hands-on lab.

 Hands-On Seminar Support